Independence Day (1996 film): Plot

 U.S. Defense Secretary Albert Nimziki reveals that a government faction has been involved in a UFO conspiracy since 1947, when one of the invaders' fighters crashed near Roswell, New Mexico.
 Area 51 houses the refurbished ship and three alien corpses from the crash.
-Dr. Brackish Okun, the chief scientist, examines the alien captured by Steven, which awakens, telepathically invades Okun's mind, and psychically attacks Whitmore then is killed by Secret Service agents and military personnel.
-Whitmore learns the invaders' plan from the psychic attack; they intend to annihilate Earth's inhabitants and harvest its natural resources, as they have done to other civilizations.
+Chief scientist Dr. Brackish Okun examines the alien captured by Steven, which awakens, telepathically invades Okun's mind, and psychically attacks Whitmore before the alien is killed by Secret Service agents and military personnel.
+Whitmore learns the invaders' plan from the psychic attack; they intend to annihilate Earth's inhabitants while harvesting its natural resources, as they have done to other planetary civilizations.

-Whitmore reluctantly authorizes a trial nuclear attack against a saucer above Houston, but the saucer's force field protects it from damage, while Houston is destroyed by the blast.
+Whitmore reluctantly authorizes a trial nuclear attack against a saucer above a mostly evacuated Houston, but while Houston is destroyed, the saucer's force field protects it from the blast.
 All subsequent nuclear attacks are aborted.
-Jasmine and Dylan commandeer a highway maintenance truck and rescue several survivors, including the badly injured First Lady, Marilyn Whitmore.
-Hiller rescues them and takes them to Area 51, where Marilyn succumbs to her injuries after reuniting with her family.
+Jasmine and Dylan, having commandeered a highway maintenance truck and rescued several survivors, including the badly injured First Lady, Marilyn Whitmore, reunite with Steven, who takes them to Area 51, where Marilyn succumbs to her injuries after reuniting with her own family.

-On July 4, inspired by Julius, David plans to write a computer virus on his laptop and upload it into the mothership's operating system to disable the aliens' shield.
-Hiller volunteers to pilot the alien ship armed with a tactical nuclear weapon to destroy the mothership.
-The U.S. military contacts the remaining forces and airborne squadrons through Morse code to organize a united counterattack.
-Lacking pilots, Whitmore and General William Grey enlist volunteers with flight experience, including Russell Casse from the refugee camp at Area 51, to fly the remaining jets.
-Hiller marries Jasmine, with David and Constance present, during which the divorced pair reconciles before leaving on the mission.
+On July 4, inspired by Julius, David plans to infiltrate the enemy using the refurbished fighter and a computer virus he developed with Area 51 researchers.
+Once docked with the mothership, it will upload the virus into its operating system to disable the shields before a tactical nuclear missile destroys the enemy vessel.
+Steven volunteers as the mission's pilot, and the U.S. military contacts other nations using Morse code to organize a united aerial counterattack.
+Lacking pilots, Whitmore and General William Grey enlist volunteers with flight experience, including Russell, to fly the remaining jets.
+Steven marries Jasmine, with David and Constance present, during which the divorced pair reconciles before Steven and David leave on the mission.

-Entering the alien mother ship, they upload the virus and launch the nuclear missile, destroying it and the alien invasion force before narrowly escaping.
+Entering the mothership, they upload the virus.
 With the shields down, Whitmore's squadron engages a saucer targeting the Area 51 base.
 They exhaust their ammunition, and as the saucer readies to fire, Russell sacrifices himself by crashing into its primary weapon, destroying the saucer.
 Grey orders notifications to resistance groups worldwide about the saucers' critical weakness, leading to their destruction.

-As humanity celebrates its victory against the aliens, Hiller and David are rescued after surviving the crash, and are reunited with their families.
+Steven and David launch the missile and narrowly escape the destruction of the mothership and all the aliens in it.
+As humanity celebrates its victory against the aliens, Steven and David are rescued after surviving the crash and are reunited with their families.